dyo/dyo/README.md

 	1. Elements
 	1. Components
-	1. Primitives like strings, number, null, undefined
+	1. Primitives like strings, numbers, null, undefined
-	1. Fragment like Array, Iterable
+	1. Fragments like Arrays, Iterables
 	1. and others renderables like Promises and Portals

 1. ### Components